WDOTS/gh-pages-example/README.md

 However, there is a problem.
 Since the `build` directory is in our `.gitingore`, it hasn't been added to the repo and we're getting `404` errors for `build/hello.js` and `build/main.css`.
 Let's fix this temporarily.

-Making sure you're still on the `gh_pages` branch, open up `.gitignore` and remove `build`.
+Making sure you're still on the `gh-pages` branch, open up `.gitignore` and remove `build`.
 Now check in your changes and push to GitHub.
 You should no longer be getting `404` errors and your site should look the same as it does in your development environment.